The Woolpack – a very English pub with an ancient history

 Legend suggests the existence of ancient smugglers’ tunnels from the pub to the waterfront.

 Today The Woolpack offers a range of cask ales and ciders and home cooked pub food served 7 days a week including breakfast, lunch and dinner, and wonderful Sunday roasts (all currently subject to revision under the government’s coronavirus recommendations and rules).
+Just this December we received a glowing review of our food from a leading food critic – read it on THIS PAGE.

 We host quiz nights and live music, and there’s a great range of both traditional and modern board games available for our guests to play.
 We are also dog friendly and welcome children of all ages.